Jaguarlinux/Jaguar-Linux-packages/Manual.md

 ### Build options

-Some packages might be built with different build options to enable/disable additional features; The dulge source packages collection allows you to do this with some simple tweaks to the `template` file.
+Some packages might be built with different build options to enable/disable additional features; The DULGE source packages collection allows you to do this with some simple tweaks to the `template` file.

 The following variables may be set to allow package build options: